EMT vs. Rigid Conduit: When and How to Use Each Type

 Calculating Conduit Fill: A Step-by-Step Guide

 Properly sizing your conduit is essential to avoid damaging wire insulation and to comply with the NEC.
-A conduit fill calculator is a useful tool, but understanding the manual process using the code book is vital.
+A conduit fill calculator is a useful tool, but understanding the manual process using the Code book is vital.
 Here’s a simplified process using the NEC Annex C tables for conductors of the same size:

 - Identify Your Wires: Determine the size (e.g., 12 AWG) and insulation type (e.g., THHN) of the conductors you will be pulling.